DecentraLabsCom/Smart-Contract-Specifications/README.md

 - **initialize**: Sets up the ERC721 token with the provided name and symbol.
 Initializes the labId to 0.
 - **addLab**: Allows the contract provider to add a new lab with the on-chain stored metadata.
-- **setTokenURI**: Allows the contract provider to set or update the URI for a specific token ID.
+- **setTokenURI**: Allows the contract provider to set or update the URI for a specific lab token ID.
-- **tokenURI**: Returns the URI for a given token ID.
+- **tokenURI**: Returns the URI for a given lab/token ID.
 Used for compliance with ERC721 standards.
 - **updateLab**: Allows the contract provider to update metadata stored on-chain.
 - **deleteLab**: Allows the contract provider to delete an existing lab.
 - **getLab**: Retrieves the information about the lab structure (on-chain metadata) corresponding to the provided lab ID.